What is the Resourceful Communities project?

 2021 Resourceful Communities survey

-We asked people in Central Otago and Queenstown Lakes about a range of behaviours from taking your own cup or container, to refilling and repairing, all with the aim of identifying the barriers that prevent people from reducing and reusing.
+In 2021, we asked people in Central Otago and Queenstown Lakes about a range of behaviours from taking your own cup or container, to refilling and repairing, all with the aim of identifying the barriers that prevent people from reducing and reusing.
+1,003 of you responded!

 As in 2019, the results underline people’s deep concern for our environment and the impact that our choices are making.